 Chair of the Review

 Donna Ockenden is a midwife and a nurse and she has more than 30 years’ experience within a variety of health settings both in the UK and internationally.
 Donna’s career spans a number of sectors including acute providers, commissioning, hospital, community and education.
 For the last 18 years Donna has worked within a number of senior NHS leadership roles including more than 15 years’ experience as a Head of Midwifery and Clinical Director of Midwifery.
 Within the NHS, Donna also had five years’ experience as Divisional Director of two large Women and Children’s Divisions on the South Coast and in London.

-Whilst working within the NHS and internationally Donna has also successfully integrated a number of key national and London wide leadership roles.
+Whilst working within the NHS and internationally Donna has also successfully integrated a number of other leadership roles.
 These include:

 - Current Patron for MAMA Academy, a charity focussed on ‘helping more babies arrive safely.’